-Perhaps not everyone knows that the daylight saving time saves us every year millions of kilowatt-hour thanks to the additional light-hour available every day, during summer season.
+Perhaps not everyone knows that the daylight saving time saves us every year millions of kilowatt-hour thanks to the additional light-hour available every day, during the summer season.

 Benjamin Franklin was the first one that thought about this solution to save energy in 1784; He had seen in this time change an easy way to have a big energy saving.

-Positive and Negative Effects…
+Positive and negative effects…

-Although for many of us it’s not easy to adapt the body to the new time schedule, do not forget that in addition to save energy, the increase of light-hours has positive effects on our health: The exposure to sunlight intensify the serotonin production, the “hormone of good mood”!
+Although for many of us it’s not easy to adapt the body to the new time schedule, do not forget that in addition to saving energy, the increase of light-hours has positive effects on our health: The exposure to sunlight intensify the serotonin production, the “hormone of good mood”!

 - Use the additional light-hour in the morning and workout!
 Given that you are going to get up earlier in the morning, take a walk!
 Our body will benefit from the positive effects that the sunlight has on our organism!

 Follow our 4 simple tips, and do not forget to sleep on a bed-system that fits with your physical characteristics!
-Sleeping well, on a quality mattress, and for the right time is the first step of an healthy life!
+Sleeping well, on a quality mattress, and for the right time is the first step of a healthy life!